data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **s**: _Union\[ Sequence\[ int ], Tuple\[ int, ... ] ]_

     -   Size of each transformed axis of the output.
-If given, each axis will be either zero-padded or trimmed to the length `s[i]` before computing the Fourier transform.
-Otherwise, the length of the input along the axis given by the `axes` keyword.
+If given, each axis `i` will be either zero-padded or trimmed to the length `s[i]` before computing the Fourier transform.
+Otherwise, the shape of the input along the axes given by the `axes` keyword.
 Default: `None`.

 -   **axes**: _Union\[ Sequence\[ int ], Tuple\[ int, ... ] ]_